Badhan, Sanaag: Politics

-Badhan is administered by a local council, with the mayor chosen by council vote; in September 2019 the council elected Ahmed Mohamed Timir as mayor.
-Nevertheless, external interference has occurred: in September 2019 Puntland security forces arrested Somaliland’s deputy governor for Badhan, and in January 2021 Puntland deployed forces to block a Somaliland voter-registration attempt in the town, an operation overseen by the Puntland parliamentary speaker.
+The city has a local council, which elects the mayor.
+Political contestation has led to security incidents; in September 2019, Puntland security forces arrested Somaliland's deputy governor for Badhan, and in January 2021, Puntland deployed military units to prevent Somaliland from conducting voter registration in the district.

 Mayor

 Badhan is claimed by both Somaliland and Puntland, each with its own governor who orders it.
 Badhan mayor and Badhan district governor mean the same thing.